Achieved high engagement with emails with extremely low unsubscribe rate

 - Achieved high engagement with marketing emails with extremely low unsubscribe rate

-- Beat ambitious revenue targets with year-over-year increase from 2018 to 2019
+- Beat ambitious revenue targets with a year-over-year increase

-- Created a virtual event series, capturing 6,000 participants in first event in just five weeks
+- Created a virtual event series, capturing 6,000 participants in the first event in just five weeks

-- Launched the Graphs4Good initiative, engaging the community in causes ranging from sustainable salmon farming to preventing disease
+- Amplified the Graphs4Good initiative, engaging the community in causes ranging from preventing the spread of misinformation to preventing disease

 Ask Rod Allen and Lauren McCormack to describe the most rewarding parts of their jobs, and they might tell you about the thrill they get from working for a company that has contributed to Pulitzer Prize-winning work on the Panama Papers, researching cures for cancer and other diseases, making inroads in the fight against human trafficking, or helping NASA get to Mars—an unexpected response from two marketers working at a database company.